Dhanasagar2/swiggy-food-app-clone/README.md

 -unit testing
 -integration testing

-- end to end testing ot (e2e) testing
+-end to end testing or (e2e) testing

 # setting up testing in our app